-Before an endoscopy, your doctor will give you specific dietary instructions and may make temporary adjustments to your medication.
+Before an EGD, your doctor will give you specific dietary instructions and may make temporary adjustments to your medication.
 The doctor will also determine whether you should have a sedative before the procedure to help ensure you are relaxed and comfortable.

 When you arrive for your exam, we will have you to change into a gown.
 You will lie on your back or side, and you will receive a sedative or a spray anesthetic in your mouth to make your throat more comfortable.
 Your doctor will guide the tube down your esophagus and may ask you to swallow in the process.
-During the procedure, you may feel pressure in your throat, but you shouldn’t feel any pain or problems breathing.
+During the procedure, you may feel pressure in your throat, but you shouldn’t feel any pain or have problems breathing.
 As the endoscope moves down your esophagus, it will capture images and video of your upper digestive tract and transmit them to a monitor so your doctor can review and analyze them.
 If your doctor sees some tissue that should be examined more closely, he or she can use the endoscope to take a biopsy.

 An endoscopy procedure generally takes 15 to 30 minutes.
 You generally need additional recovery time for the sedatives to wear off.
 After the exam you may experience mild bloating or gas, cramping, and/or a sore throat.
 Most patients can resume normal activities and diet shortly after the procedure once the sedative has worn off.